-Definition: Product life cycle can be defined as the analysis of the complete life span of a product which is divided into five stages, i.e., development, introduction, growth, maturity and decline.
+Definition: Product life cycle can be defined as the analysis of the complete life span of a product.
+It is divided into five stages, i.e., development, introduction, growth, maturity and decline.
 It is an essential tool for analyzing the prospective success or potential of a new product through research and development.

 Just like humans, a product also has a life cycle which involves multiple stages.
 However, a product can be saved from declining in the market if necessary steps are taken on time to improvise or replace it.